-2.2 When you browse our websites, you generally do so anonymously but please see the section below on cookies.
-We do not, at our websites, automatically collect Personal Data unless you provide such information or login with your account credentials.
+2.2 When you browse our websites, or use our applications and/or digital services, you generally do so anonymously but please see the section below on cookies.
+We do not, at our websites, applications and digital services, automatically collect Personal Data unless you provide such information or login with your account credentials.

 2.3 If you provide us with any Personal Data relating to a third party (e.g. information of your spouse, children, parents, and/or employees), by submitting such information to us, you represent and warrant to us that you have obtained the consent of the third party to provide us with their Personal Data for the respective purposes.

 2.4 You should ensure that all Personal Data submitted to us is complete, accurate, true and correct.
 Failure on your part to do so may result in our inability to provide you with the products and services you have requested.